autocontracts/lightstreams/white-paper.md

 The current state of digital publishing is that of an oligopoly market where only a few internet firms have a large majority of market share.
 As such, the incumbents are able to tightly control the distribution channel and charge high fees whilst providing a substandard service.

-By using a peer-to-peer distribution model, Lightstreams will have a superior advantage over the incumbents by:
+By using a peer-to-peer distribution model, Lightstreams will have a superior advantage over incumbents by:
 - Decreasing the publishing costs for creators, artists and authors of digital content.
 - Creating a community controlled network where creators, artists and authors of digital content can benefit from its success.
 - Having an open protocol that allows any entity to connect and provide new and improved channel services.